 Review the instructions for the Take-Home Messages activity.
+Facilitate the activity and monitor the time.

-Rotate to the flip chart paper on your right, and take your marker with you.
+Now, rotate to the flip chart paper on your right, and take your marker with you.
 Read the key messages from the group's list and add key messages to it.
 If your group cannot think of any additional key messages, put a star next to what you believe are the very important take-home messages.